 Parity Problems

 In Rea v Blue Shield, lawyers for Rea argue that private health insurance wrongly denied Rea coverage for residential care for her eating disorder.
 There are many other lawsuits underway charging that private insurance companies are seeking to evade the parity mandate.
-We will locate these lawsuits, summarize the cases, and look for patterns in the coverage.
+We will locate these lawsuits, analyze the cases, and look for patterns in the coverage.

 A CHCF publication has reported that “the ratio of primary care doctors participating in Medi-Cal was 35 to 49 FTEs per 100,000 enrollees, well short of the range of 60 to 80 that the federal government estimated are needed.”
 We plan to investigate the number of mental health providers available both through private insurance and Medi-Cal; preliminary research suggests the ratio is even smaller than that for primary care doctors, a significant problem since “nearly 1 in 6 Californians has a mental health need.”